 These steps ensure that you can put new arrangements in place if you need or wish to do so, to make sure your affairs are in order and up to date.

-Once you have executed your documents, in most cases we will ask you to hold onto these safely until our offices re-open, when we can arrange safe storage for you.
-Where a Will or Codicil has been signed in less-than-ideal circumstances, out of caution we may advise that you re-execute it in a more traditional setting once restrictions are lifted.
+Once you have executed your documents, now that our offices have re-opened, we may ask you to send them to us so that we can arrange safe storage for you.
+Where for any reason a Will or Codicil has been signed in less-than-ideal circumstances despite the gradual easing of restrictions, out of caution we may advise that you re-execute it in a more traditional setting once this is possible.

-If you have any questions and wish to speak to someone, please contact one of the partners listed on the left.
+If you have any questions and wish to speak to someone, please contact one of the private client partners or your usual Stevens & Bolton contact.